How and Why You Can Still Travel to Cuba Legally

 The authorization for private vessels and private aircraft (such as private fishing boats and private sailboats, and corporate or private jets) is revoked.
 So, they are not legal for travel to Cuba.

 How does my traveling to Cuba affect the Cuban people?

 We’ve made so many wonderful friends in Cuba and have seen the lives of the Cuban people change for the better over recent years.
 With less travel to Cuba over the past few years, it causes concern about what it will mean to their prosperity and general welfare.
 The Cubans have been through so many hardships, yet welcome guests with grace, exhibiting warm solidarity in their families and communities.

 Regulations cap remittances – the money that can be sent to Cubans from friends and family members in the U.S. – at $1,000 per person every three months.
 In a country where the median monthly salary is just $32, you can only imagine how a reduction in remittance income impacts everyday life.
 In addition, travel had become a major source of income for Cubans, so any reduction in that resource echoes throughout the country, affecting the people who can least afford it and whom we and our government want to help.

 We choose guarded optimism.

-Until we can learn more about the follow-through on the broadly stated new policy, we are approaching Cuba as we always have – with care, enthusiasm, and with pride in the fact that travel has changed the lives of our American guests and the Cubans they’ve met in overwhelmingly positive ways.
+We are approaching travel to Cuba as we always have – with care, enthusiasm, and pride in the fact that legal travel for Americans to Cuba has changed the lives of our American guests and the everyday local Cubans they’ve met, in overwhelmingly positive ways.
+You can still travel to Cuba legally with Classic Journeys.
+We like to think of this way of travel as an informal version of “Voice of America” with boots on the ground…yours in fact, as you communicate a positive story of the American people to local Cuban people.
 We urge you to hold fast to your plans.
-And if you’ve been hesitating to plan a Cuban trip, we encourage you to do so now.
+And if you’ve been hesitating to plan a Cuba trip, you know now that you can, and we encourage you to do so now.